 Is SEO important for eCommerce?

-– Gaines you higher ranking
+– Helps you gain higher ranking

-– improves your eCommerce traffic
+– Improves your eCommerce traffic

-– helps in increasing sales and conversion rate
+– Helps in increasing sales and conversion rate

 Starting your eCommerce SEO Practises